-The Master of Liberal Arts, Biotechnology degree field consists of 12 courses, two of which are required for admission.
+The Master of Liberal Arts, Biotechnology degree field consists of 12 courses (48 credits), two of which are required on campus.
 You choose a thesis or capstone track.

 12 Graduate Courses